owodunni/token-factory/packages/app/src/lib/posts/amm.md

 ---
+title: Decentralized exchanges
-title: amm
+post: amm
-excerpt: 'Creating a simple automated market maker'
+excerpt: 'How to create and trade on a decentralized exchange'
 ---

 # Automated Market Makers!